hiepyeuh/nevron/docs/agent/overview.md

 This enables effective real-world interactions such as sending messages to **Telegram** or **Twitter**.

-### 5. Memory Module (Qdrant)
+### 5. Memory Module (Chroma)
-The Memory Module, powered by [Qdrant](https://qdrant.tech/), serves as a sophisticated vector storage system for the platform.
+The Memory Module, powered by [Chroma](https://www.trychroma.com/), serves as a sophisticated vector storage system for the platform.

 It maintains a persistent history of states and actions, facilitating efficient context retrieval.
 By storing rewards and learning patterns, it optimizes performance through Qdrant’s advanced vector database capabilities.

+Alternative to Qdrant, Chroma is a vector database that is easier to setup and use.

 -----